Walborn History, Family Crest & Coats of Arms

 Early History of the Walborn family

-Another 158 words (11 lines of text) covering the years 1605, 1929, 1640, 1702, 1699 and 1702 are included under the topic Early Walborn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Walborn research.
+Another 42 words (3 lines of text) covering the years 1605, 1929, 1640, 1702, 1699, 1702 and 1697 are included under the topic Early Walborn History in all our PDF Extended History products and printed products wherever possible.

 Walborn Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Walborn include Welborne, Welborn, Welbourne, Welburn and others.

 Early Notables of the Walborn family (pre 1700)

 Another 41 words (3 lines of text) are included under the topic Early Walborn Notables in all our PDF Extended History products and printed products wherever possible.

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Walborns to arrive on North American shores: